arnaudbos/i-rant/content/loom-part-4-nio.md

 Luckily, there's an ~~API~~ [Specification][rx-spec] for that!
 And several libraries which implement it and provide composable, functional, declarative and lazy API.
 That's quite a mouthful.

-In the next part, we'll re-implement our use-case using on of these libraries.
+In the [next part][part-5], we'll re-implement our use-case using one of these libraries.

 [part-0]: ../loom-part-0-rationale
 [part-1]: ../loom-part-1-scheduling
 [part-2]: ../loom-part-2-blocking
 [part-3]: ../loom-part-3-async
 [part-4]: ../loom-part-4-nio
+[part-5]: ../loom-part-5-reactive-streams
 [use-case]: ..//loom-part-2-blocking/#a-simple-use-case
 [VisualVM]: https://visualvm.github.io/
 [flame graph]: http://www.brendangregg.com/flamegraphs.html